Here is the best advice on how to declutter a room in 30 minutes! It can be done and I am going to give you some actionable steps to take right now.

 Decluttering option two; dump the drawer out and then sort through the pile.

-Remember you are NOT sorting the items into the trash and donate or sell, you are just putting all these items in the box to be taken out of the room.
+Remember you are NOT sorting the items into the trash, donating, or selling, you are just putting all these items in the box to be taken out of the room.
 All the sorting should happen later when you have more time.

 Declutter Option One Example: